2013Windows81/IconPacks/README.md

 **2. Help.
 I uninstalled the iconpack but the Icon is still there**

 **A:**
 **1.** Try to Restore it through the Restore Point. the Iconpack asks to create a restore point first before patching as usual.**2.** If it didn't work.
-Try to restore it by using sfc/scannow.
-Read more on this [article](https://support.microsoft.com/en-us/topic/use-the-system-file-checker-tool-to-repair-missing-or-corrupted-system-files-79aa86cb-ca52-166a-92a3-966e85d4094e) to perform a full restore
+Try to restore it by using DISM First and Then sfc/scannow.
+Read more on this [article](https://support.microsoft.com/en-us/topic/use-the-system-file-checker-tool-to-repair-missing-or-corrupted-system-files-79aa86cb-ca52-166a-92a3-966e85d4094e) to perform a full System restore.
+This works perfectly!

 **3. After Installing the iconpack, all the icons are disappeared**